petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/personalizing-custom-forms-using-form-fragments.md

 You can check if the custom fragment is applied to the field type by adding a form to a content or template page.
 See [Using Fragments to Build Forms](../../../../building-applications/objects/using-fragments-to-build-forms.md) to learn more about building forms using fragments.

-If the mapping process is successful, the style of the custom form fragment (on the left) should be applied to the field type instead of the out-of-the-box fragment style (on the right).
+Once you've applied the custom form fragment to the field type, the new style (on the left) is applied to the field type instead of the out-of-the-box style (on the right).

 ![The fields mapped to the custom form fragments (on the left) look different from the ones created with out-of-the-box fragments (on the right).](./personalizing-custom-forms-using-form-fragments/04.png)